springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fieldsets

 Fieldsets are used to group fields.
-If you do not want to include a (visible) fieldset element or `<legend>`, simply omit the `legend` property.
+If you do not want to include a (visible; screen reader identifiable) fieldset element or `<legend>`, simply omit the `legend` property.
 The following example represents a simple form body with a single, unlabeled fieldset containing two text inputs:

 ```
 "fieldsets": {